rachiki/Finding-A-Great-ML-Job/README.md

 Started working on a final Kaggle challenge to achieve a competition expert ranking, "Google Research - Identify Contrails to Reduce Global Warming".
 It is only 1 week till competition end but I'm fairly certain that I can achieve a good ranking here, based on my experience with semantic segmentation and my available compute.
 => Finished with rank 73/954, achieving competition expert rank!

+August 8th, Tuesday:
+Call with best-profile.eu, recruiters.
+They pitched an interesting company.

 August 11th, Friday:
 1 day break after finishing the competition.